linux-wireless/docs/source/en/developers/documentation/mac80211/queues.rst

       - 3
       - 0

 Due to internal collisions (we don't really know what this means either) the queue numbering is important, and queue 0 is highest priority, 3 lowest.
 If your hardware has a different idea of queue priority, you may need to rewrite the queue number, but make sure to do it everywhere mac80211 passes a queue number (conf_tx, skb_get_queue_mapping).

 The user priority is used as follows (802.11-2007 table 9-1):

 .. list-table::
+   :header-rows: 1

    -

-      - **UP**
+      - UP
-      - **AC**
+      - AC
-      - **Priority**
+      - Priority
    -

       - 1